LEASH or FENCE

 CHEWIES & STUFFIES

-Cow Hooves are recommended, they are safer than rawhide and will satisfy even the most agressive of chewers desire to munch on something yummy.
+Cow Hooves are recommended, they are safer than rawhide and will satisfy even the most aggressive of chewers desire to munch on something yummy.
 If you want to give rawhide, make sure they are American made beefhide, 9″-10″ bone or larger, and processed without lime, bleach or arsenic which can make your dog sick.
 Please never leave your dog unattended with a rawhide as they could choke on a piece.
 Stuffies are usually something new to a retired racer and they have to learn how to play with them.
 If you have other dogs who already play with stuffies this should happen pretty quickly, if not, it’s up to you to teach your new hound what a stuffy is all about.
 Stuffies with squeakers inside are usually preferred since they give the dog the satisfaction of a squeak when they bite them.
 Stuffies with squeakers should be used under supervision as some dogs like to “de-squeak” them and the plastic squeaker can become a choking hazard.

 STAINLESS STEEL OR CERAMIC BOWLS

 One bowl for food and the other one for water (3 quart bowls work well).
 A raised feeding station is also recommended but not required.
 You can make your own by using a milk crate, or 15″ plant stands that you can get from most hardware stores or home improvement shops.